distilledoreo/SeatingChart/README.txt

 ## Guest List Format

-Guest lists can be provided as `.csv` or `.xlsx` files and must include a header row with at least the following columns:
+Guest lists may include a header row with at least these columns:

 - **Meal Date** (ignored)
-- **Host Name** – becomes the party name
+- **Host Name** – used as the party name
 - **Seats Required** – total party size
 - **Notes** – optional notes

-Additional columns such as **Total Guests** are ignored.
-Older files without headers are still supported; in that case, the first column is treated as the name, the second as the size and any remaining columns as notes.
+Any additional columns, like **Total Guests**, are ignored.
+Files without headers are still accepted, treating the first column as the name and the second as the size.